leanprover/lean4/doc/typeobjs.md

 #check Type 0
 ```

-There is also another type, ``Prop``, which has special properties.
+There is also another type universe, ``Prop``, which has special properties.

 ```lean
 #check Prop -- Type